stem-piano/stem-piano-g-main/documentation/hps_testing.md

 ## Picture of Setup

-In this figure the output voltage reads 1.371 volts.
-The voltage is not 2.5 volts because notice in the figure that the HPS sensor is partially distant from the white paper.
+In this picture the output voltage reads 1.371 volts.
+The voltage is not 2.5 volts because notice in the picture that the HPS sensor is partially distant from the white paper.

 ![](./pictures/testing_hps.jpg)